Creating 4000 Subnets from a /8 Prefix

 Example-4 – fined the address range for network number 4025

-Example-5 – Let Us fined the address information for last subnet 4095.
+Example-5 – Let Us find the address information for the last subnet, 4095.

-You can see that borrowed bits in the network portion are maximum now.
+You can see that the borrowed bits in the network portion are at maximum now.
 Because 4095 is the last sub-network.